mattermost/docs/doc/development/index.md

 ## Installation from Repo

-Details on installing from the git repo can be found in the [developer deployment](deploy.md) documentation.
+Details on installing from the Git repo can be found in the [developer deployment](deploy.md) documentation.

 ## Running GitLab QA